Admissions – All You Need to Know

-Students not attending by way of a third-party organization are required to complete a personal interview with one of the school admissions representatives, submit an application, and complete and sign an enrollment agreement.
+To apply for one of the Associate or Bachelor’s Degree programs at Laurus College, prospective students should contact the college to reserve an appointment with an admissions representative.
+All prospective students are required to complete a personal interview with one of the school’s admissions representatives, submit an application, and complete and sign an enrollment agreement.

 For students who are applying by way of a third-party organization, the college will work with the student’s agency counselor to initiate all enrollment processes after the required interview.

 Initial applications may be submitted by prospective students completing his or her junior or senior year of high school; however, applicants will not be permitted to begin classes until submission of the appropriate documentation as referenced.

 The President or designee is responsible for determining if an applicant has met all admission requirements.
 Once all the required documents have been received and the admissions criteria met, the enrollment agreement is signed by the President or designee and a copy of the signed enrollment agreement is sent to the student along with their acceptance letter.

 In the event the prospective student does not meet the admissions criteria, the student will be notified in writing.

 Prospective students must have evidence of a high school diploma, or its equivalent, or verified evidence of:

 - Successful completion of an associate degree program;